cfreshman/pico-fi/README.md

 If your [main.py](./src/main.py) grows too complex, split into separate concerns under [packs/](./src/packs/) and include each in the build: `python3 build -a pack-a,pack-b,pack-c`.
 Or build without minifying for accurate stack trace line numbers: `python3 build -ws pack-a,pack-b,pack-c`

-See [packs/hello-world](./src/packs/remote-repl/__init__.py) for a showcase of pico-fi features
+See [packs/hello-world](./src/packs/remote-repl/__init__.py) for a simple showcase of pico-fi features

-Tip: prefix non-index.html files with the pack name, like cards-icon.png, since all the files get moved into the base directory when built
+Note: prefix non-index.html files with the pack name, like cards-icon.png, because all files are built into the same base directory

 #### Looking for project ideas?
 * A multiplayer chess/checkers app anyone in the area can connect to